libretro/beetle-psx-libretro/README.md

 Beetle PSX is a port/fork of Mednafen's PSX module to the libretro API.
 It can be compiled in C++98 mode, excluding the Vulkan renderer, which is written in C++11 for the time being.
 Beetle PSX currently runs on Linux, OSX and Windows.

 Notable additions in this fork are:
-.
-Software renderer internal resolution upscaling;
+* Software renderer internal resolution upscaling, implemented by simias;
-.
-An OpenGL 3.2 renderer, developed by @simias;
+* An OpenGL 3.2 renderer, developed by simias;
-.
-A Vulkan renderer, developed by TinyTiger;
+* A Vulkan renderer, developed by TinyTiger;
-.
-PGXP perspectve correct texturing and subpixel precision, developed by @iCatButler;
+* PGXP perspectve correct texturing and subpixel precision, developed by iCatButler;

 ## Running